 Picture the scene: You’ve just finished editing a video and want to share it with a friend or colleague.
 Only, when you go to send it over a messaging app or social platform, the quality suddenly seems much worse.
 Sound familiar?

-In this guide, we’ll explain why your videos can sometimes lose quality when you send them and explore four methods of sharing without losing quality.
+In this guide, we’ll explain why your videos can sometimes lose quality when you send them, and explore four methods for sharing without losing quality.

 Why do videos lose quality when sent?

 The reason videos can occasionally lose quality when sent comes down to one thing: file size.

 When you send data over the internet—whether that’s a text message or email, an image, or even a high-definition video—it has a file size.
 Larger file sizes take more time to send and need to be hosted somewhere in order to be accessed.

 Apps and social platforms will compress large files—like a video or high-res image—to a smaller size, which can help to keep content loading speeds and cell phone data usage lower.

 But all of this comes at a sacrifice: Images might be blurry, or videos may have fewer frames and appear less smooth as a result.
 In some cases, smaller details like fine print might not be legible at all, depending how much the content has been compressed.

 While this may be fine for sending a meme or funny video to a friend, it quickly becomes an issue for professionals needing to send high-resolution video to clients.
 Wedding videographers, for example, will need a way to share files without compression and sacrificing quality.
 Equally, anyone wanting to share videos with friends or relatives may run into similar issues with compression, if retaining the original quality is important.

 If you want to send videos without losing quality, you’ll need to use a method that won’t compress your file.